pymor/pymor/docs/source/technical_overview.rst

 :attr:`~pymor.core.interfaces.ImmutableObject.with_arguments` attribute.

 All immutable classes in pyMOR and most other classes derive from
-|BasicInterface| which, through its meta class, provides several convenience
+|BasicObject| which, through its meta class, provides several convenience
 features for pyMOR.
-Most notably, every subclass of |BasicInterface| obtains its own :attr:`~pymor.core.interfaces.BasicInterface.logger` instance with a class specific prefix.
+Most notably, every subclass of |BasicObject| obtains its own :attr:`~pymor.core.interfaces.BasicObject.logger` instance with a class specific prefix.

 .. |caching|        replace:: :mod:`caching <pymor.core.cache>`